VladaAlek/find-mysterious-word/README.md

 - [Python Checker](https://www.pythonchecker.com/ "Python Checker") used to style the code according to the [PEP 8](http:/https://peps.python.org/pep-0008// "PEP 8") standards

-    Issue of 79 characters per line signaled
+    The issue of 79 characters per line signalled

 ![Python Checker](/assets/images/pythonchecker.png)

-[Python Tutor](https://pythontutor.com/render.html#mode=display "Python Tutor") used to monitor the execution of the python commands.
-See Debuging and Refactoring section bellow.
+[Python Tutor](https://pythontutor.com/render.html#mode=display "Python Tutor") is used to monitor the execution of the Python commands.
+See the Debugging and Refactoring section below.

+[Grammarly](https://app.grammarly.com "Grammarly") is used to correct grammar and spelling mistakes

 - PowerPoint

-- Tutorial no. 6 from [Python Full Course for free ](https://www.youtube.com/watch?v=XKHEtdqhLK8 "Python Full Course for free ") from Bro Code used for coding of input section.
+- Tutorial no. 6 from [Python Full Course for free ](https://www.youtube.com/watch?v=XKHEtdqhLK8 "Python Full Course for free ") from Bro Code used for coding of the input section.

 - David Gray - enter the comment here later